What Is Chorioamnionitis?

 Chorioamnionitis Treatment Options

-Treatment for chorioamnionitis varies based on the symptoms, general health, and age of the mother, as well as the severity of the infection.
+Treatment for chorioamnionitis varies based on the mother’s symptoms, general health, and age, as well as the severity of the infection.

 If a mother is diagnosed with chorioamnionitis, antibiotics may be prescribed to help treat the infection.
 If a neonatal infection is detected, the fetus will need to be treated with antibiotics as well.
 Doctors may also advise the mother to deliver her baby early, as this may decrease the risk of complications.